pacifics/PassDao/README.md

 - Transfer and TransferFrom for the transfer of tokens or shares.

 - Approve tokens allowance by a token owner to a spender third party.

 =

+## The Dao Smart Contract

+Proposals can be to fund the Dao, to change the Dao rules or to send Eth to a contractor.
+For each proposal, shareholders vote after a set period and during a debate period called board meeting.
+To make a new proposal and organize a board meeting will cost minimum 10 ethers (to avoid useless proposals, minimum value can be updated by voting).
+For the contractor proposals, the fees go to the voters according to their share and how quickly they vote after the set period.
+For the funding and Dao rules proposal, the Dao gives back the fees to the creator of the proposal if the quorum is reached.
+Otherwise, the fees goes to the Dao manager smart contract.

+Main functions:

+- Set a contractor proposal: every contractor can offer the DAO to sell products or execute services.
+The contractor proposal can be linked to a funding proposal.
+We use this method for the primary funding with a funding proposal linked to the first project manager proposal.

+- Set a funding proposal: the dao sharehoders can propose to fund the Dao with a public or private funding.
+The funding rules can be set in a separated smart contract and foresee to reward contractor tokens to funders.
+We use this method for the primary funding that gives to new DAO share holders Pass reputation tokens.

+- Set a Dao Rules proposal: the dao share holders can propose to change the minimum quorum for proposals, the board meeting fees, the period before the board meeting to set or consider a proposal, the minimum debate period and the date when shares can be transfered.

+- Vote for or against a proposal: If the quorum is more than 20% (minimal quorum can be updated by voting) and the positive votes are more than 50%, the proposal is approved and can be completed.

+- Withdraw function: allows the share holders to withdraw the board meeting fees sent by the creators of the proposals.

+=